 Temuco

-This is your travel guide for Temuco, Chile
+This is your travel guide for Temuco, city in Chile

 Background Info